Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Experiments

 \subsubsection{Evaluation Metrics}

-We employ the PSNR and SSIM metrics to evaluate the synthetic images in the LLR Dataset, and the network parameters are also given for better comparison.
-For real-world images in the LLR Dataset, the NIQE \cite{niqe} as our perceptual metrics.
-Especially, we only present the restoration component for the SGINet and our proposed $L^{2}RIRNet$.
+We employ the PSNR and SSIM metrics to evaluate the restored results on synthetic images in the LLR Dataset, and for comprehensive comparison, the model parameters and running time are given.
+For real-world images from the LLR Dataset, since there is no ground truth for calculating PSNR and SSIM, the classical non-reference NIQE \cite{niqe} and CEIQ \cite{ceiq} are used.

-\subsection{Comparisons on the LLR Dataset.}
+\subsection{Comparisons on the LLR Dataset}

-We evaluate the effectiveness of our proposed $L^{2}RIRNet$ on the synthetic and real-world images from LLR Dataset quantitatively and qualitatively.
-As the joint task addressed in this paper is novel, no existing methods can be directly compared with ours.
-To provide a comprehensive evaluation, we carefully select and combine the representative low-light enhancement and deraining methods, resulting in two distinct baseline methods for comparison: cascaded and retrained.
+We evaluate the effectiveness of the proposed L$^{2}$RIRNet on the synthetic and real-world images from the LLR dataset quantitatively and qualitatively.
+As the joint task addressed in this paper is new, no open existing methods can directly compare with ours.
+To provide a comprehensive evaluation, we carefully select some representative low-light enhancement and deraining methods, resulting in two distinct baseline methods for comparison: cascaded and retrained.